trzewiczek/js-stack-tutorail/00.Environment/README.md

 ```

 We use `--verbose` output to let `snazzy` inform us about the rule each error
-and warning falls upon making it easier to work with `standard` configuration.
+and warning falls upon making it easier to tweak `standard` behavior.

 Before we continue let's set up our IDE, so it helps us keep the `standard`!
 Good for us `standard` has a great support in VS Code.
 Just hit `Ctrl+P`,